 Cherry Pecan Thumbprint Cookies not only look pretty, but they also taste amazing!
 A buttery cookie base, chock full of pecans and topped with a cherry filling, drizzled with white chocolate makes this cookie a decadent treat.

-There’s a good chance you have all of the ingredients on hand to make this cookie that my husband says, tastes like Christmas.
+There’s a good chance you have all of the ingredients on hand to make these cherry pecan thumbprint cookies that my husband says, taste like Christmas.

 - Brown Sugar

 - White Chocolate Chips